meesokim/opengl-tutorial-proofread/beginners-tutorials/tutorial-5-a-textured-cube/index.markdown

 glTexParameteri(GL_TEXTURE_2D, GL_TEXTURE_MIN_FILTER, GL_NEAREST);
 ```

-This means that in our fragment shader, texture() takes the texel that is at the (U,V) coordinates, and continues happily.
+This means that in our fragment shader, texture() takes the value of the "texel" (texture pixel) that has its center closest to the specified (U,V) coordinates, and continues happily.

 ![]({{site.baseurl}}/assets/images/tuto-5-textured-cube/nearest.png)